baskuit/pinyon/src/types/readme.md

 ## PRNG and Seed
 Abbreviation of pseudo-random number generator.
 Instances are usually called "device".
-All (single-threaded) operations of Surskit are intended to be deterministic.
+All (single-threaded) operations of Pinyon are intended to be deterministic.
 ```cpp
 {
     device = const_device